Lake Willoughby: Watershed

 Willoughby Lake is part of the Saint-François River watershed, its waters eventually reaching the St. Lawrence River in Canada.
 Willoughby River is the outlet from the lake and runs north through Brownington to feed into the Barton River.
-The Barton River is tributary to Lake Memphremagog and thence to the Magog River, then the Saint-François River, then the St. Lawrence River, and ultimately to the Gulf of St. Lawrence.
+The Barton River is a tributary to Lake Memphremagog and thence to the Magog River, then the Saint-François River, then the St. Lawrence River, and ultimately to the Gulf of St. Lawrence.

 Prior to the floods of 1927, the river had three dams.
 All were destroyed by the flood.
 An iron bridge that ran from Evansville to Brownington Center was destroyed and rebuilt.

 A dam where the Whetstone Dam had formerly stood, was rebuilt to run a sawmill, which was still in operation in 2008.
 The "state Fish and Game Department" bought the dam rights to allow rainbow trout to swim upriver.

 Geology

 Lake Willoughby is a southeast trending basin.
-Willoughby is a glacial lake that is over 300 ft deep in places, making it potentially the deepest lake entirely contained within New England, and second in the area to only Lake Champlain, whose deepest point reaches around 400 ft.
+Willoughby is over 300 ft deep in places, making it potentially the deepest lake entirely contained within New England, and second in the area to only Lake Champlain, whose deepest point reaches around 400 ft.
 Estimates for the lake's depth range from 300 ft on the low end, to as much as 340 ft on the high end.

 The shoreline of Lake Willoughby almost resembles a Norwegian fjord, and as a result is a popular destination for photographers and tourists.
 The reason for this unique geology is likely due to the rock between Mount Pisgah on the east and Mount Hor on the west being eroded by an ancient valley ice lobe.
 This ice flow cut across the Willoughby granodiorite and adjacent metamorphic rocks.
 The ice flow may have exploited highly fractured bedrock along the margin of the Willoughby pluton or joint surfaces within the pluton.

 Other mountains in territory of Westmore, Vermont are on: